phthion/Vidrex/README.md

 *Step 7*: After that, it will direct you to API of YouTube API Data v3, Open Hamburger button, and click Credentials then create credentals -> API key.

-*Step 8*: Put whatever name, THEN THIS IS IMPORTANT, "Application restrictions" click "website", click add and copy and paste this link : https://phthion.github.io/youtoo/ and https://phthion.github.io/ in "Website Restrictions" then create.
+*Step 8*: Put whatever name, THEN THIS IS IMPORTANT, "Application restrictions" click "website", click add and copy and paste this link : https://phthion.github.io/vidrex/ and https://phthion.github.io/ in "Website Restrictions" then create.

-Step 9: It will show you the api key, copy it and paste to https://phthion.github.io/youtoo/, and that it!
+Step 9: It will show you the api key, copy it and paste to https://phthion.github.io/vidrex/, and that it!
 ## Note
 If the "API quota used today" hit 10000, refresh the websites, and sometime the new YouTube UI will load, so if you hate the new UI from YouTube, refresh.

-<sub> and YouToo never steal your data because I don't know what you watch.
+<sub> and Vidrex never steal your data because I don't know what you watch.